lancejpollard/print/README.md

 # Print

 Print HTML elements on a printer.
+Works on IE8+.

 ## Installation